Skip to Main Content

 AND will find references with all the search terms.
 Use AND to narrow your search.

-A screenshot of the search history with two searches selected, and a red arrow pointing to the "Search with OR" button
+Screenshot of search activity with two different searches selected, and the combine button is highlighted

 Steps to Find Full-Text Articles